aiidalab/aiidalab-on-azure/README.md

    $ pip install pipx && pipx install copier
    ```

-2. Decide on a **deployments directory**.

-   We recommend to keep all Terraform resources created with this template in a dedicated and backed up location.
-   For example, assuming that you are deploying from the Azure Cloud shell, you could store them directly in the `~/clouddrive` directory.

-   Using this template, all resource directories are automatically named by their associated hostname.
-   Following the example above, an AiiDAlab deployment at `aiidalab.contoso.com` would be stored in `~/clouddrive/aiidalab.contoso.com`.

-   *Tip:* We recommend to track the deployments directory with git to naturally track changes to all deployments.
-   This will also allow you to update and migrate existing deployments (see section *Update deployments*).

-3. Decide on a **hostname** for your deployment.
+2. Decide on a **hostname** for your deployment.

-   _Note: In case that you do not intend to configure a domain name, e.g., for testing purposes, simply pick a memorable name for this deployment and leave the field for `dns-zone` empty when you are creating the deployment directory._
+   _Note: If you do not intend to configure a domain name, simply pick a memorable name for this deployment and leave the field for `dns-zone` empty when creating the deployment directory below._

    This will be a domain where you can access your AiiDAlab deployment, e.g., `aiidalab.contoso.com`.
-   It is important that you have control over the DNS setting for the associated domain, in this case `contoso.com`.
+   You need to you have control over the DNS setting for the associated domain, in this case `contoso.com`.
    Please see the section on DNS-zones for automated DNS configuration.

-4. _(optional)_ Create an **external application for authentication**
+3. _(optional)_ Create an **external application for authentication**

-   _Note: For a testing deployment, the easiest is to use the default native authentication option.
-This does not require any setup, unlike the Github authentication which requires a public domain name and an OAuth application to be configured._
+   _Note: For a testing deployment, you can use the default native authentication option.
+Unlike external authentication providers, such as Github, native authentication does not require a public domain name._

    By default, this template uses the native authenticator for user authentication, meaning that the JupyterHub itself will allow users to create an account and maintain the user database.
-   However, there are other options, please see our section on [user authentication](#user-authentication) for an overview of alternative methods.
-   We generally recommend to use GitHub authentication for publicly accessible production deployments in which case users must have or create a GitHub account to log in.

-   Please follow the detailed instructions for setting up an application with either [GitHub](#github-authentication) or [Azure AD](#azure-ad-single-sign-on-sso) if you decide to use any of these two methods.
+   Alternative authentication options are listed in the section on [user authentication](#user-authentication) - for example, GitHub authentication allows users to log in with their GitHub account, but requires the AiiDAlab to have a public domain name and to be registered as an OAuth application (see instructions).

-5. Create the **deployment** directory
+4. Create the **deployment** directory

+   We recommend to keep all Terraform resources created with this template in a dedicated and backed up location.
+   For example, assuming that you are deploying from the Azure Cloud shell, you could store them directly in the `~/clouddrive` directory.

-   Finally, run the following command to create the Terraform deployment directory:
+   Run the following command to create the Terraform deployment directory inside the `~/clouddrive` directory:
    ```
    $ copier gh:aiidalab/aiidalab-on-azure ~/clouddrive
    ```

-   Where the last argument is your previously created deployment*s* directory.
+   The deployment directory is automatically named by its associated hostname - for example, an AiiDAlab deployment at `aiidalab.contoso.com` would be stored in `~/clouddrive/aiidalab.contoso.com`.

+   *Tip:* We recommend tracking the top-level directory with git to naturally track changes to all deployments.
+   This will also allow you to update and migrate existing deployments (see section *Update deployments*).

 ### 5. Use Terraform to create the deployment

-To create the deployment, switch into your _deployment directory_, e.g., `cd ~/clouddrive/aiidalab.contoso.com`, and run the following command:
+To create the deployment, switch into your _deployment directory_, e.g., `cd ~/clouddrive/aiidalab.contoso.com`, and run:
 ```
 $ terraform init
 ```